arclabs561/subsume/docs/MATH_TO_CODE_CONNECTIONS.md

 # Mathematical Foundations: Code Connections

-This document connects the mathematical concepts in `MATHEMATICAL_FOUNDATIONS.md` to their implementations in the codebase, showing how theory translates to practice.
+This document connects the mathematical one-pagers to their implementations in the codebase, showing how theory translates to practice.
+For the mathematical foundations, see the one-pagers in [`MATHEMATICAL_FOUNDATIONS.md`](MATHEMATICAL_FOUNDATIONS.md).

 ## Gumbel Distribution and Max-Stability